energywebfoundation/challenge/applications/ew-ocean-ai-bridge.md

     > Public Cross-vendor/network/manufacturer Marketplace (CVM): IOT devices publish their data (anonymously) for the benefit of all to analyze and learn from.
 The Data from multiple vendors, networks and devices could be aggregated, normalized, and cross-analyzied for pattern development and learning.
 In this case, for example, data from Vendor X cars, Vendor Y smart meters, and Vendor Z phone IOT devices would be availabe for cross analysis.
 Benefits of learning and pattern recognition would be available to all who contributed the data.

-EWAI would funnel, prepare (normalize), and aggregate PTD for OCEAN marketplace consumptiom (i.e. data funnel) and analytics/learning.
+EW-AI would funnel, prepare (normalize), and aggregate PTD for OCEAN marketplace consumptiom (i.e. data funnel) and analytics/learning.
 Devices would identify via ENS and be anonymized as necessary (different requirements for CVM and SVM).
 This prototype will focus on a SVM implementation but the real benefit of OCEAN powered AI learning would be realized when able to look at cross vendor patterns (and cross device, cross network, etc), using anonymous data sets, so vendors could learn from others in system aggregate consumption analysis.

 IOT-X Data